 - Wuntu.
 This is Three's rewards app ('Wun', 'Tu', Three, geddit?).
 In the past, it's offered free coffee from Costa, chocolates from Hotel Chocolat, pizzas from Pizza Hut and Domino's and a free meal at Café Rouge.
 The app also tailors freebies to you as you use it.
 See full info in MSE Kelvin's Wuntu blog post.

 Most supermarket coupons just get you a discount on specific products, eg, 50p off shampoo or a loaf of bread.
 But some offer products totally free.

 Check out our Supermarket Coupons guide for a full list of coupons currently available.
-There's only one pure freebie available right now – £1.40 Just Milk lactose-free milk – though often there are more.
+Right now there are coupons for free £1.40 Just Milk lactose-free milk, as well as a free £1.40 tin of Princes mackerel, and often there are more.
 In the past we've seen totally free Covent Garden Soup, Warburtons bread and Dr Oetker pizza.

 To really take your supermarket couponing to the max, see our Extreme Couponing guide.

 A number of shops offer free hot drinks to customers if they sign up for a loyalty card.
 Of course, this isn't just out of kindness – they want to get you into their shop more often and for longer so you spend more money.
 However, you don't need to spend much (or sometimes anything at all) to get the freebie.